2001-Tue Feb 21 09:37:48 MST 2017

 It’s important to keep in mind that change — even good change — can be hard, and your dog will probably need some time to adjust to his new family and environment.
 However, there are things you can do to help make his transition as smooth as possible.
 So we asked experts for advice on helping a new pup get settled into his forever home.
 Here are their top tips.

-because of something negative, but many issues — like barking or
+shelter because of something negative, but many issues — like

 It’s also important to keep in mind that many common types of behavioral issues can happen regardless of how a dog has arrived in a new home, says Dana Ebbecke, an animal behavior counselor at the ASPCA Adoption Center.
 And adolescent dogs are the most common age group surrendered to shelters.
 “They tend to have their own special set of behavior issues, just as an adolescent human might.”
 However, depending on the dog’s history, you may see more separation- or transition-related issues, particularly in dogs who have had multiple homes.